top of page

 Ryan Riehl

 My name is Ryan Riehl, I am 34 years old and blind.
 In spite of having no vision, I am a 3 event water-skier with the Canadian Adaptive Waterski team.
 I started waterskiing over 10 years ago in Saskatoon, with the guidance and support of coaches David Wassill and Lisa Williams.
-Despite being blind, this sport has allowed me to participate in a team activity where my disability has given me the ability to be one of the top blind water-skiers in the world.
+Despite being blind and deaf, this sport has allowed me to participate in a team activity where my disability has given me the ability to be one of the top blind water-skiers in the world.
 Over the last two years, I have lost my hearing, and have no ability to hear any sound at all.
 Regardless of this additional limitation, I continue to competitively waterski and proudly represented Canada in the 2019 World Championships in Norway.

 Ashley Baerg